-Normally, the primary current ratings for phase current transformers are 10 A, 12.5 A, 15 A, 20 A, 25 A, 30 A, 40 A, 50 A, 60 A and 75 A as well as their decimal multiples, while the secondary current ratings are 1 A and 5 A. Other, non-standard ratings can be directly connected as the scaling settings are flexible and have large ranges.
+Normally, the primary current ratings for phase current transformers are ten amperes to thousands of amperes and their decimal multiples, while the secondary current ratings are 1 A and 5 A. Other, non-standard ratings can be directly connected as the scaling settings are flexible and have large ranges.
 For example, the ring core current transformer ratings may vary.
-Ring core current transformers are commonly used for sensitive earth fault protection and their rated secondary current may be as low as 0.2 A in some cases.
+Ring core current transformers are commonly used for sensitive earth fault protection and their rated secondary may be as low as 0.2 A in some cases.

-The following chapter is an example on how to set the scaling of the current measurements for the selected current transformer and system load.
+The following chapter is an example on how to set the scaling of the device measurements for the selected current transformer and nominal load.

-Example of CT scaling
+Example of CT scaling (application 1)

 The following figure presents how CTs are connected to the device's measurement inputs.
-It also shows example CT ratings and nominal current of the load.
+It also shows the CT ratings and the transformer nominal current.
+Note that S1 is always connected to an odd connector regardless of the CT direction.
+The CT direction is selected in the settings of the transformer differential protection function.